obligations on an administrator

 Where a guardian is appointed (who may be a different person), the guardian and administrator must work together and keep each other informed of any substantial decisions or actions.

-A private administrator is required to report to SACAT and to the Public Trustee at regular intervals about how they are managing the estate.
+A private administrator is required to report to the Public Trustee at regular intervals about how they are managing the estate.
+SACAT may also request this information.
 This involves preparing a statement of accounts, which must include the assets and liabilities of the estate and the income and expenditure of the estate.
 The Public Trustee or SACAT may also require other matters to be part of the report.

 It is an offence to fail to comply with the reporting requirements under the Guardianship & Administration Act.